ezhang17/wildfire-analysis/README.md

 The visualizations created in this part can be found in the `asthma_analysis_visualizations` folder of this repository.
 The visualizations include intial exploratory data analysis of the asthma dataset, comparison trend charts for county level and state level asthma data, and a comparison with smoke estimates.

 ### Final Report
-The final written report includes background research, methodology, findings, implications, and discussions of limitations.
 The report can be found in the root of this repository as `Final Report.pdf`.
-The report also discusses the role of human centered data science in the design and implementation of this project.
+The final written report includes background research, methodology, findings, implications, limitations, and discussions on the role of human centered data science in the design and implementation of this project.
+This report also provides recommendations and guidance for policymakers on next steps regarding wildfire smoke impacts on Green Bay, Wisconsin.

 ## Data